 - Remove from the oven and cool completely in the pan before removing and slicing/serving.
 YUM.

-Keywords: brown butter, fall, desserts, blondies, baking, brown butter pumpkin blondies, brown butter blondies, pumpkin blondies recipe
+Keywords: no egg desserts, egg free desserts, brown butter pumpkin blondies, brown butter blondies, pumpkin blondies recipe